-Under our Loan Agreement, the aggregate amount of the facility is up to \$49.0 million, consisting of a term loan in the original principal amount of \$15.0 million, which we refer to as the First Term Loan, a term loan in the original principal amount of \$9.0 million, which we refer to as the Second Term Loan, and, together with the First Term Loan, as the Term Loans, and a revolving line of credit, which permits borrowings of up to \$25.0 million subject to customary conditions.
-The First Term Loan matures in March 2022, and the Second Term Loan and revolving line of credit mature in September 2022.
-All borrowings under the Loan Agreement bear interest at floating rates, and, therefore, our borrowing costs are affected by changes in market interest rates.
+In September 2017, we entered into a Loan and Security Agreement, as amended, which we refer to as the Loan Agreement.
+Under the Loan Agreement, the aggregate amount of the facility was up to \$49.0 million, consisting of a term loan in the original principal amount of \$15.0 million, which we refer to as the First Term Loan, a term loan in the original principal amount of \$9.0 million, which we refer to as the Second Term Loan, and, together with the First Term Loan, as the Term Loans, and a revolving line of credit, which permitted borrowings of up to \$25.0 million subject to customary conditions.
+The First Term Loan was scheduled to mature in March 2022, and the Second Term Loan and revolving line of credit were scheduled to mature in September 2022.
+All borrowings under the Loan Agreement bore interest at floating rates.